US Unemployment Claims Reach 30 Million As Job Losses Are Seen In New Sectors Of The Economy

 The number of unemployment claims filed since March 21 has topped 30 million, according to the United States Department of Labor‘s latest weekly unemployment report, issued Thursday.

 Another 3.8 million people applied for unemployment claims in the last week, in addition to the 26 million who had filed in the previous five weeks.
-The number is down from 4.4 million Americans who applied for the first time the previous week but means that jobs are being lost in sectors that were not shut down because of the coronavirus pandemic, according to Reuters.
+The number is down from 4.4 million Americans who applied for the first time the previous week, but this means that jobs are being lost in sectors that were not shut down because of the coronavirus pandemic, according to Reuters.

 One in five people who had a job in February is currently unemployed, according to NPR.